UTSASRG/Scaler/README.md

 We should do something (based on the communication with Yang Wang):
 - First, we will need to compare it with perf!
 - Second, we may try to use Coz for this case, to see how much performance improvement that we could achieve.
-- Third, it could easily figure out some synchronization issues that perf cannot do.
+- Third, it could easily figure out some synchronization issues or IO issues that perf cannot do.

 ## Difference with sampling based tools (e.g., perf)